Artyom-G/artyomg.com/src/projects/Gatalinie.md

 # Key Features

 **Responsive Design:** Just like the site you are on right now, this website supports desktop, tablet, and mobile displays, ensuring a seamless user experience across all devices.

-**Adaptive Pages:** The website implements a very convenient system for managing webpages, making it easy for the client to create, edit and delete webpages and their projects.

 **Modern UI/UX:** Implemented a clean and modern design that aligns with the latest web design trends.